Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 }
 ```

+> [!NOTE]
-> Note: CAREFUL! when VCL statically compiles a regex it will attempt to
+> CAREFUL! when VCL statically compiles a regex it will attempt to
 > 'interpret' it unless the string literal (used to provide the regex pattern)
 > is a 'long string' such as `{"..."}`.
 Please refer to the [`string`
 > documentation](https://developer.fastly.com/reference/vcl/types/string/).